 A majestic spiral staircase, at the opposite end of the entrance hall, rises up through the building like a spinal cord.
 At its feet lie a piece by artist Joan Priego, known for his multi-coloured work in wood and his satire of contemporary man.

 In each of the 74 rooms, this dialogue takes place among the various spaces and materials.
 The sleeping area, with wooden floors and white walls and bed linens, counters and blends into the black walls and floor of the bathroom, where the only thing that stands out is the shine of the fixtures and mirrors.

 Contemporary Mediterranean cuisine and his roots in the French school of cooking come together in the culinary delights of Romain Fornell, chef de cuisine at Caelis, which has had a Michelin star since 2005.
 Romain, born in France but self-defined as 100% Barcelonanative, with the help of his team, expresses his profound respect for unpretentious, produce-driven cooking that also showcases his skill with classical techniques.
-Caelis offers three tasting menus (one vegetarian) and a midday prix fixe menu.
+Caelis offers three tasting menus (one vegetarian) and a midday fixed-price menu.